COMPLETE ARMENIAN COURSE

 Why can't I improve in Armenian?

-The Foreign Service Institute (FSI) of the United States Department of State classifies Hungarian as a Category III language, meaning it is more challenging for native English speakers to learn than most European languages but not as difficult as some East Asian or Arabic languages.
+The Foreign Service Institute (FSI) of the United States Department of State classifies Armenian as a Category III language, meaning it is more challenging for native English speakers to learn than most European languages, though generally not as difficult as some East Asian or Arabic languages.

-Several factors contribute to the difficulty of learning Hungarian for English speakers:
+Several factors contribute to the difficulty of learning Armenian for English speakers:

-Barát (friend) – no resemblance to "friend" in English
+Barev (hello) – no resemblance to common greetings in English

-Ma (today) – again, no direct link to familiar words
+Aysor (today) – again, no direct connection to familiar English words

-Our Hungarian language course is designed to maximize your learning efficiency, helping you achieve conversational fluency in just 30 days.
-Instead of overwhelming you with complex grammar rules all at once, our method builds your language skills gradually, ensuring that you can speak, understand, and engage in real-life conversations from day one.
+Our Armenian language course is designed to maximize your learning efficiency and help you build practical communication skills quickly.
+Rather than overwhelming you with complex grammar rules all at once, our Natural method develops your abilities step by step so that you can begin speaking, understanding, and participating in real-life conversations from the very beginning.

 Is Armenian similar to other languages?